idaholab/moose/framework/doc/content/source/userobjects/PropertyReadFile.md

 If specifying multiple files to the [!param](/UserObjects/PropertyReadFile/prop_file_name) parameter, a new file will be read every time the object is initialized, which happens right before user objects are executed.
 The [!param](/UserObjects/PropertyReadFile/execute_on) parameter should be used to control the frequency of these executions.
-The user object will always read the first file at construction time.
-During a restart, the user object will read the next file available.
+The user object will always read the first file at construction time, and, as an exception, will not read a new file on its first execution.
 If all data files have been read, the last file specified is used.

 !alert note
-When using multiple files, please not the data from the files is not concatenated.
+When using multiple files, please note the data from the files is not concatenated.
 Every time a new file is read, the old data is removed from consideration.

 ## Example input syntax